It is showing anger, fear, abusiveness, mistreatment, cowardice, assault, fury, cruelty, destructiveness, and vehemence

 Does your Spouse:

-- I was even a virgin when I got married, and even back in 1985, that was unheard of, in girls my age.
+Plus I was a virgin when I got married and even back in 1985 that was unheard of in girls my age.

-- I was brought up that divorce is wrong, and I didn’t want to break the vow, I took before the Lord.
+Divorce is wrong, and I didn’t want to break the vow I took before the Lord.

 This also isn’t to put shame or belittle my first husband in any way.